 Chance and Williams (1955; 1956) introduced five classical states of mitochondrial respiration and cytochrome redox states.
-Table 3 shows a protocol with isolated mitochondria in a closed respirametric chamber, defining a sequence of respiratory states.
+Table 3 shows a protocol with isolated mitochondria in a closed respiratory chamber, defining a sequence of respiratory states.
+States and rates are not specifically distinguished in this nomenclature.